Indonesia market snapshot

 Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) negotiations commenced in Jakarta in September 2012.
 IA-CEPA aims to strengthen and expand the trade, investment and economic cooperation relationship between Australia and Indonesia.
 It will help bring the region's two largest economies closer together and will form a key part of Australia's regional economic integration as part of the Asian Century.

 Indonesia is a significant economic and regional partner for Australia.
-Two-way trade in goods and services reached $14.8 billion in 2011, making Indonesia our 12th largest trading partner and 11th largest export market.
-Australian investment in Indonesia was worth an estimated $5.4 billion in 2011.
+Two-way trade in goods and services reached $14.9 billion in the 2013 calendar year, making Indonesia our 12th largest trading partner and 11th largest export market.
+Australian investment in Indonesia was worth an estimated $10.9 billion in 2013.
 Austrade estimates that there are more than 400 Australian companies operating in Indonesia, in sectors including mining, agriculture, construction, infrastructure, finance, health care, food and beverage and transport.

 The announcement of the commencement of IA-CEPA negotiations follows the release of the Joint Feasibility Study on an Indonesia-Australia Free Trade Agreement in April 2009 and the entry into force of the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA).
 It is expected that the IA-CEPA will build on the outcomes of the AANZFTA.